Our Poland itinerary: Things to do in Krakow

 Day 6 – Day trip to Auschwitz – Birkenau

 Just 1.5 hours from Krakow is the Auschwitz – Birkenau Nazi concentration camp and extermination center.
 To visit Auschwitz is a poignant and intensely moving reminder of the horrors of the Holocaust.
 It is a somber experience to walk in the footsteps of the victims and into the places where they slept, worked, and were ultimately murdered.
 The museum’s exhibits include large cases with victims’ eyeglasses, shoes, human hair, and items of daily life they brought to the camp (expecting, as they were told, that they were headed for jobs and a new life rather than a death camp).
-We will have more to share about our experience here in a future post.

 Tour tip: Although it is possible to go on your own from Krakow by taking a train (to the nearby town of Oświęcim and walking 1.5km to the site entrance) or bus (which stops across from the site entrance), we chose an organized excursion to Auschwitz.
 The meeting place was just a five-minute walk from our hotel, so it was very convenient.
 We also appreciated the express access the tour provided and not needing to worry about getting tickets when we arrived.
 On the bus ride there was an introductory documentary film about Auschwitz-Birkenau that was very educational.